gwardwell/dotfiles/README.md

     IdentityFile ~/.ssh/id_ed25519_employer
 ```

-There are already zsh aliases to handle flipping between these hosts.
+There are zsh aliases in `aliases-employer.zsh` to handle flipping between these hosts.

 ## Manual Configuration Steps